 The number of workers who are able to work from home was directly affected by the type of employment sector they came from with 70% of professionals being able to work from home down to sectors such as hospitality, retail, construction and utilities, who needed to carry on their role in a physical place.
+By district Stevenage had a similar percentage of workers who could work from home as North and East Herts and Broxbourne at 38%, while areas like Watford, Welwyn Hatfield and St Albans were above the Hertfordshire average of 42%.

-The LEP were focusing on four strands of response to the economic impact of the pandemic, the primary one being supporting the Hertfordshire Economic Recovery Plan as well as continuing the Hertfordshire Growth Board, supporting local initiatives already in train such as Stevenage Town Investment Plan (TIP)/Town Deal and the creation of Catalyst South
+The LEP were focusing on four strands of response to the economic impact of the pandemic, the primary one being supporting the Hertfordshire Economic Recovery

+Plan as well as continuing the Hertfordshire Growth Board, supporting local initiatives already in train such as Stevenage Town Investment Plan (TIP)/Town Deal and the creation of Catalyst South as joint lobbying group with nine other southern LEPs outside of London representing some 13 million people to lobby government and get the scale of the Midlands, North West and North East to lobby for the region.